 1) Transportation Risk

-Modular data centers are prefabricated in an off-site factory, often located hundreds of miles from where the on-site powered shell and core of the building is being constructed.
-As such, these data center modules need to be transported to a particular site for installation.
+Modular data centers typically are prefabricated in an off-site factory, often located hundreds of miles from where the on-site powered shell and core of the building is being constructed.
+Consequently, these data center modules need to be transported to a specific site for installation.

 The transporters and riggers must be extremely careful with each data center module as one accident during transportation could cause the entire module to need significant repairs or replacement.
 As a result of a mishap, the entire sequence of installation could be delayed.